prajwal10s/TaskTracker/README.md

 🖥️ Usage
 Dashboard (/dashboard)

 This is your main task overview.
+This will show all your tasks from all the projects

     Create New Task: Click the + Create New Task button to open a modal form.
 Fill in the task details (title, description, status, priority, deadline, project, assignee, tags) and click "Create Task".